TahaGorme/slashy/README.md

 - Now make a copy of [config.json.example](./config.json.example) and name it [config.json](./config.json), then, enter your details in it.

 To start the selfbot, run the following command in your shell/console:
 ```javascript
 node .
 ```

 ### Replit Deploy
 [Fork this](https://replit.com/@TahaGorme/slashy?v=1)

-- For replit, create a so called secret named "JSON" and put your config.json data in there.
+- For replit, create a so called "secret" named "JSON" and put your config.json data in there.
 Now, the selfbot will automatically use this config.

 ## Batch File Format
-- File name is "batch_token.cfg"
+- If you want to use this, create a file called "batch_token.cfg"
 ```js
 channelId1 token1 // Use a single space to seperate the two values
 channelId2 token2